Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Systems of relations on plabic networks and totally non-negative Grassmannians

-More precisely, we consider the following class of graphs ${\mathcal G}$: \begin{definition} \textbf{Planar bicolored directed trivalent perfect graphs in the disk (PBDTP graphs).} A graph ${\mathcal G}$ is called PBDTP if: \begin{enumerate} \item ${\mathcal G}$ is planar, directed and lies inside a disk.
+More precisely, we consider the following class of graphs ${\mathcal G}$: \begin{definition} \textbf{Planar bicolored directed trivalent perfect graphs in a convex topological disk (plabic graphs).} A graph ${\mathcal G}$ is called plabic if it has the following properties: \begin{enumerate} \item ${\mathcal G}$ is planar, directed and lies inside a disk.
 Moreover ${\mathcal G}$ is connected in the sense that it does not possess components isolated from the boundary; \item It has finitely many vertices and edges; \item It has $n$ boundary vertices on the boundary of the disk labeled $b_1,\cdots,b_n$ clockwise.
-Each boundary vertex has degree 1.
-We call a boundary vertex $b_i$ a source (respectively sink) if its edge is outgoing (respectively incoming); \item The remaining vertices are called internal and are located strictly inside the disk.
-They are either bivalent or trivalent; \item ${\mathcal G}$ is a perfect graph, that is each internal vertex in ${\mathcal G}$ is incident to exactly one incoming edge or to one outgoing edge; \item Each vertex is colored black or white.
+Each boundary vertex has degree 1. $b_i$ is a source (respectively sink) if its edge is outgoing (respectively incoming).
+The remaining vertices are called internal and are located strictly inside the disk.
+It is not restrictive to assume that they have valency either 2 or 3; \item ${\mathcal G}$ is a perfect graph, that is each internal vertex in ${\mathcal G}$ is incident to exactly one incoming edge or to one outgoing edge; \item Each vertex is colored black or white.
 If a trivalent vertex has only one incoming edge, it is colored white, otherwise, it is colored black.
-Bivalent vertices are assigned either white or black color.
-Finally each internal face possesses trivalent vertices of both colors; \item For any internal edge $e$ there exists a directed path containing $e$ and starting at a boundary source and ending at a boundary sink. \end{enumerate} Moreover, to simplify the overall construction we further assume that the boundary vertices $b_j$, $j\in [n]$, lie on a common interval in the boundary of the disk and that each boundary vertex $b_{i}$ is joined by its edge to an internal bivalent white vertex which we denote $V_{i}$, $i\in [n]$. \end{definition} \begin{remark} In our paper we use different orientations on the same bicolored graph ${\mathcal G}$, but we always assume that these orientations respect properties (\ref{perf:5}), (\ref{perf:6}), i.e. they respect perfectness of ${\mathcal G}$. \end{remark} \begin{remark}
+Bivalent vertices are assigned either white or black color; \item For any internal edge $e$ there exists a directed path containing $e$ and starting at a boundary source and ending at a boundary sink.
+In particular the graph has no internal sources or sinks. \end{enumerate} Moreover, to simplify the overall construction we further assume that the boundary vertices $b_j$, $j\in [n]$, lie on a common straight interval in the boundary of the disk. \end{definition} \begin{definition} An orientation on given plabic graph ${\mathcal G}$ is called \textbf{perfect} if it respects properties (\ref{perf:5}), (\ref{perf:6}), i.e. it respects perfectness of ${\mathcal G}$. \end{definition} We consider in the following different orientations on the same graph, but we assume that all of them are perfect with respect to the fixed coloring. \begin{remark} It is easy to check that if Property~(\ref{cond:sign}) is satisfied for some perfect orientation, then it is satisfied for all perfect orientations of ${\mathcal G}$. \end{remark}

-The assumption that the boundary vertices $b_j$, $j\in [n]$ lie on a common interval in the boundary of the disk simplifies the computations.